 Let me give you an example.
 If you look at CFL or LED bulbs, you'll see that most all of them are marketed as "replacements" for incandescent bulbs of specific wattages.
 You'll probably see the word "equivalent" used, too, as in "60-watt equivalent."
-This can be frustratingly misleading, with "equivalent" often meaning something closer to "equivalent... ish."
+This can be frustratingly misleading, because watts measure energy usage, not brightness, and "equivalent" often means something closer to "equivalent... ish."

-How many lumens do I need?
+OK, so how many lumens do I need?

 Over the last century, we've been trained to think about light purely in terms of wattages, so it isn't surprising that most people really have no idea of how many lumens they actually need in a bulb.
 Until you form an idea of how bright is bright enough for your tastes, stick with these figures:

-Replacing a 75-watt bulb: look for at least 1,100 lumens
+Replacing a 75W bulb: look for at least 1,100 lumens

-Replacing a 100-watt bulb: look for at least 1,600 lumens
+Replacing a 100W bulb: look for at least 1,600 lumens

-After lumens, the next concept you'll want to be sure to understand is color temperature.
+After lumens, the next concept you'll want to understand is color temperature.
 Measured on the Kelvin scale, color temperature isn't really a measure of heat.
 Instead, it's a measure of the color that a light source produces, ranging from yellow on the low end of the scale to bluish on the high end, with whitish light in the middle.

 Generally speaking, incandescents sit at the bottom of the scale with their yellow light, while CFLs and LEDs have long been thought to tend toward the high, bluish end of the spectrum.
 This has been a steady complaint about new lighting alternatives, as many people prefer the warm, familiar, low color temperature of incandescents.
 Manufacturers are listening, though, and in this case they heard consumers loud and clear, with more and more low-color-temperature CFL and LED options hitting the shelves.
 Don't believe me?
-Take a look at those two paper lamps in the picture above, because they're both CFL bulbs -- from the same manufacturer, no less.
+Take another look at those two paper lamps in the picture above, because they're both CFL bulbs -- from the same manufacturer, no less.

-These days, bulb shoppers will find so many color temperature options that some lighting companies have cleverly begun color-coding their packaging: blue for high-color-temperature bulbs, yellow for low-color-temperature ones, and white for bulbs that fall in between.
+These days, bulb shoppers will find so many color temperature options that some lighting companies have cleverly begun color-coding their packaging: blue for high-color-temperature bulbs, yellow for low-color-temperature ones and white for bulbs that fall in between.
 With so many choices available, the notion that the phase-out of incandescents is taking warm, cozy lighting with it is a complete myth at this point.

 Color rendering index